 Some of our favorite parts of an event to design are the ceremonies.
-This is afterall, what we are celebrating.
-Sometimes the location or occasion calls for something simple and understated, other times for something quite over the top.
-We always like to customize designs to each of our clients and tailor something perfect just for them.
-The wedding above took place in the bride’s parent’s backyard and featured a French garden feel.
-This floral arch was the perfect showcase.
+This is after all, what is being celebrated.
+The location or occasion can call for something simple and understated, or for something quite over the top.
+We always like to customize each design to our clients and tailor something perfect just for them.
+This small celebration at Kiawah River (outside of Charleston, SC) has its own stunning scenery.
+So, this floral arch was the perfectly compliments the sweeping views.

-For this tented beachside ceremony, we wanted it to seem more like a permanent installation.
-The ceiling was draped in a patterned fabric that complimented the custom built wooden backdrop.
-Baby’s breath orbs served to anchor the “alter” without distracting from the ceremony.
-And lining the aisles with lush floral boxes gave the rustic natural elements a more feminine touch.
+We wanted this tented beach ceremony to seem more like a permanent installation.
+The ceiling is draped in a patterned fabric that compliments the custom built wooden backdrop.
+And, baby’s breath orbs serve to anchor the “alter” without distracting from the ceremony.
+Also, lining the aisles with lush floral boxes gives the rustic natural elements a more feminine touch.

-With the backdrop of Montego Bay, a simple and natural ceremony design was called for.
-A chuppah of local greenery is softened with light blooms.
+With the backdrop of Montego Bay, calls for a simple and natural ceremony design.
+So, a chuppah of local greenery is softened with light blooms.

-At this glam gold and white winter wedding, a clear tent was draped with fresh greenery and gold chandeliers.
-A stage was built for the alter to raise the view of the couple for the seated guests.
-A live floral wall installation and oversized planters created the illusion of the outside being in… An immaculate white carpet aisle was laid fit for a bride.
+At this glam gold and white winter wedding, a clear tent is draped with fresh greenery and gold chandeliers.
+And, a stage is built for the alter, to raise the view for the seated guests.
+A live floral wall installation and oversized planters create the illusion of the outside being in.
+And, an immaculate white carpet aisle is laid, fit for a bride.

-One of our all time most favorite ceremonies featured linen poufs for seating.
+One of our all time most favorite ceremonies features linen poufs for seating.
 In order to keep guests’ prime view of the wedding and the ocean, a simple floral arch is perfection.

-In order for this bride to make it down the aisle (which took place in a field overlooking the Rocky Mountains), we built her a wooden boardwalk.
-To give it more of a bridal look, a custom monogramed runner was layered on top.
-And, for just a pop of color the greenery arch featured blossoms in the wedding palette.
+In order for this bride to make it down the aisle (which is in a field overlooking the Rocky Mountains), a wooden boardwalk is built.
+To give it more of a bridal look, a custom monogramed runner is layered on top.
+And, for just a pop of color, the greenery arch featured blossoms in the wedding palette.

-This wedding location wasn’t large enough to accommodate all of the guests, we capitalized on this and created picture perfect details.
-We placed vintage church pews on the lawn outside of the church, and kept the doors open, creating an extension of the small chapel.
-A live gospel choir sang as the couple left the church, and led them down the outside aisle.
+This wedding location isn’t quite large enough to accommodate all of the guests.
+So, we capitalized on this and created picture perfect details.
+Vintage church pews on the lawn outside of the church, and open doors, create an extension of the small chapel.
+Also, a live gospel choir sang the couple out of the church, and down the outside aisle.